 If your symptoms are mild, it's likely that you will be able to treat your allergies and take preventative measures naturally.
 Of course, if you feel your allergies start to become unbearable, you should take the allergy medicines that work for you.

 You will be able to check which days are the worst by watching the news or by checking weather websites, such as weather.com, for updates on the pollen count in your area.
 On days with a high pollen count warning, try to stay indoors, or take your allergy medicine in the morning before you even start to experience any symptoms.

 You can try using a saline nasal spray to cleanse your nose of any pollens that may find their way into your nasal passages.
 If these are still present in your nose at night after your medicine wears off, you can find yourself waking up in the morning with a runny nose and itchy eyes.

 Taking a shower and putting your clothes in an airtight hamper when you get home in the evening is also a good idea.
 Pollen gets trapped in your hair and on anything you were wearing that day when you were outside.
 If you bring things in from outside, be sure to wipe them down right away with a damp cloth.
 If you have a pet that needs to go out, use a wet towel to wipe down his or her fur when they come back in.

 Clean the air in your house with an air purifier that has a HEPA filter.
 Even if you have the windows closed, pollen spores can still enter your house every time you open a door.

-The cool, dry air at night can be very accommodating to pollen spores that may have entered your home throughout the day.
-Using a cool mist humidifier will help keep the pollen in your home down, since moisture in the air keeps them from being dispersed through the air.
+The cold, dry air at night can be very accommodating to pollen spores that may have entered your home throughout the day.
+Using a cool mist humidifier will help keep the pollen in your house down since moisture in the air keeps them from being dispersed through the air.